Securing VMs with Workload Identity Federation: A Comprehensive Guide

 Worried about keeping your VMs secure without drowning in credential management?
 Workload Identity Federation offers a modern solution.

 Workload Identity Federation is a mechanism that allows workloads running on VMs to access cloud resources without the hassle of managing credentials directly within those VMs.
 Essentially, it's about trusting a known Identity Provider (IdP) to vouch for your workload.
+This means that instead of the VM itself holding secrets, it can obtain verifiable tokens from an external, trusted source.

 • Definition: Instead of storing usernames and passwords, or even service account keys, workloads use tokens issued by a trusted IdP.